V4Fire/Client/src/components/base/b-dynamic-page/README.md

 ## Catching Events of the Inner Page Component

-By default, `bDynamicPage` dispatches all events from the inner page component.
+By default, `bDynamicPage` dispatches all events from the inner page component, except `hookChange` and `hook:*` events.

 ```
 /// `initLoad` is caught from the inner page component